Zenika/skillZ/README.md

 # Slackbot

-Slack bot for Skillz App - Keep updated about the new releases of the app, and your activity
+Slack bot for Skillz App - Keep updated about the new releases of the app, and your activity.
+The bot's scripts are placed in the folder `./bot-slack.`.

 ## 📖 Documentation